How to make a DJ set in Ableton Live – A beginners guide

 Each effect has many presets for you to pick and then you can process these features at your desire.
 Just click the parameter you want to adjust and the automation will appear at the channel.

 If you are a beginner producer and do not know the use of each effect and its parameters, I would suggest you do your research online or in the manual for explanations and descriptions.
 Do not start experiments if you don’t know what you are doing.
+You can find more ways to edit your mixes with a free VST plugin.

 When your set is ready, select all audio channels, and then go to the “File” menu and select “Export”.
 Export your audio file in WAV form and save the file wherever you want.
-You can now upload your mix for streaming, share it or burn it straight to a CD.
+You can now upload your mix for streaming, share it, or burn it straight to a CD.

 Here is our final progressive DJ set… Hope you enjoy it…